 Certain ab exercises that recruit your transverse abdominis (TA) are crucial to the functionality of your core, so you can do these more often.
 They are crucial to your posture.
 Every time you take a step, climb a stair, reach overhead, cough or laugh so hard you cry, these lovely little muscles are kicking in.
 The problem is that we are not taught how to correctly and selectively strengthen the TA.
 We can do this through neuromuscular training.

 Perform each exercise for 40 – 50 seconds — not until fatigue or failure.
 The purpose is to create a connection between your brain and core musculature to get your deepest ab muscles firing correctly.
 You can read all about this in our free Ab Rehab Guide.

 Pulling your navel toward your spine is not the same thing as sucking in your gut.
 What do you when you suck in your gut?
 You hold your breath, you tuck your hips.
 You don’t want to do that.
 A great cue is saying “ssssssss” as you exhale.

-Tighten your abdominals, drawing your belly button in towards your spine.
+Begin lying on your back with your knees bent, feet resting on the floor.
+On the exhale, tighten your abdominals, drawing your belly button in towards your spine.
 Your pelvis should not tilt.
 Hold this position, as you switch your arms overhead.
 Repeat.

 BENT KNEE FALL OUTS

+Lie on your back with your knees bent and feet resting flat on the floor.
 Tighten your abdominals.
-Without letting your hip bones move, slowly lower one knee out towards the floor only as far as you can without your pelvis moving.
+Without letting your hip bones move, slowly lower one knee out towards the floor — only as far as you can without your pelvis moving.
 Slowly return to starting position.
 Alternate with other leg.
 Do not let your pelvis move.

 QUADRUPED TA BRACING